-We will discuss that, as well as the pros and cons for each type of insurance.
+We will discuss that, as well as the pros and cons of each type of insurance.

 What is Short-Term Disability Insurance?

-There are quite a few companies out there that provide their employees with this type of insurance as part of the benefits package offered when hired.
-There are also some people who purchase this type of insurance on their own, separate from their employment if it is not offered by their employers.
+There are quite a few companies that provide their employees with this type of insurance as part of the benefits package.
+There are also some people who purchase this type of insurance on their own, separate from their employment if not offered by their employers.

-The federal government does not provide workers with any SDI benefits through Social Security, but because of federal laws, employers are required to provide employees with some form of unpaid leave (such as a workers' compensation leave or FMLA).
+The federal government does not provide workers with any SDI benefits through Social Security.
+Because of federal laws, employers are required to provide employees with some form of unpaid leave (such as a workers' compensation leave or FMLA).